user-cube/devbuddy/README.md

 # DevBuddy

 A modern desktop application to streamline your development workflow.
-Built with Electron, React, and Tailwind CSS, DevBuddy provides quick access to your development tools, bookmarks, and project information with intelligent caching and background data management.
+Built with Electron, React, and Tailwind CSS, DevBuddy provides quick access to your development tools, bookmarks, project information, and local repositories with intelligent caching and background data management.

 ## Features

 - **Local Bookmarks**: Quick access to your development environments (dev/local, staging, production)
 - **Local Redirects**: Custom domain redirects (e.g., `localhost/jira` or `devbuddy.local/jira` → `jira.atlassian.net`)
+- **Local Repository Management**: Scan and manage your local Git repositories with detailed information
+- **Editor Integration**: Open repositories in VS Code or Cursor with configurable default editor
 - **Jira Integration**: View and manage your active tasks with custom status filtering
 - **GitHub Integration**: Monitor your pull requests and reviews
 - **GitLab Integration**: Track your merge requests